 However, innovation also relies on the deep, creative thinking that you can’t do in a few minutes.
 It involves getting a full understanding of the problem, talking to customers, testing out different options and working as a team to refine a creative idea through to a marketable endpoint.
 There’s a management overhead to that too: we should support our team’s creativity (find out why here).
 It all takes time.

 When you’re too focused on firing off an email to unblock a problem in the project team, you’re not giving the issue the depth of understanding it most likely needs.
 This is a particular problem in companies where managers and project teams are valued for their decisive action and quick results, rather than their contemplation and thought leadership when faced with sticky problems.

 As anyone who has ever sat in a brainstorming session knows, when there are no parameters, the boundaries for creative thinking are never-ending.
 That might be appropriate for some business problems.

-On the other hand, there are many times on a project where you don’t have the luxury of a lot of time to deeply dive into all the criteria – and, more importantly, there is no business risk of doing that.
+On the other hand, there are many times on a project where you don’t have the luxury of a lot of time to deep dive into all the criteria – and, more importantly, there is no business risk of doing that.

 You can solve problems quickly and to do so you have to provide a framework.